 The weights are made of metal and have a handle attached either directly or by means of a chain.
 The implement is thrown using one hand only, but otherwise using any technique.
 The longest throw wins.
 There are actually two separate events, based upon weight:

-The "Heavy Weight" is either 42 or 56 pounds for men and 28 pounds for women.
+The "Heavy Weight" is 56 pounds for men and 28 pounds for women.

-The "Light Weight" is either 28 pounds for men or 14 pounds for women.
+The "Light Weight" is 28 pounds for men and 14 pounds for women.

 WEIGHT OVER BAR